-707. In the prior year's peer review report, it was determined that Jordan did not yet have the necessary domestic legal basis to exchange information spontaneously.
+684. In the prior years' peer review reports, it was determined that Jordan did not yet have the necessary domestic legal basis to exchange information spontaneously.
 During the year in review, Jordan did not introduce such a domestic legal framework, and therefore the recommendation remains in place.
 ISTD is currently in the process of putting in place the necessary domestic legal basis to exchange information spontaneously and this is expected to be completed in 2023.
+Jordan notes that there is legislation being drafted in the Jordan parliament regarding spontaneous exchange of information.
 Jordan can only exchange information on request.

-708. Jordan has international agreements permitting spontaneous exchange of information, including: the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention").
+685. Jordan has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[2]) ("the Convention").